jsiebens/faas-nomad/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![OpenFaaS](https://img.shields.io/badge/openfaas-serverless-blue.svg)](https://www.openfaas.com)

-This repository contains an OpenFaaS provider for the Nomad scheduler.
+This repository contains an OpenFaaS provider for the HashiCorp Nomad scheduler.
 OpenFaaS allows you to run your private functions as a service.
 Functions are packaged in Docker Containers which enables you to work in any language and also interact with any software which can also be installed in the container.